Optimisation of time-ordered processes in the finite and asymptotic regime: Application to optimizing time-ordered processes

-All the sequential problems considered in this work could in principle be solved (or at least approximated) through the straight-forward application of the Lasserre-Parrilo hierarchy~\cite{lasserre, parrilo}.
-However, the degree of the polynomials in such problems grows linearly with the number of steps $N$, thus making the corresponding SDP intractable for more than a few iterations (e.g., for the problem treated in Section~\ref{sec:automaton} below, this is the case for a sequence of length $L=7$).
-Our reformulation of the sequential optimisation problem as in (\ref{dual}), on the other hand, allows us to circumvent this issue and to optimise sequential models for much higher values of $N$.
+All the sequential problems considered in this work could, in principle, be solved (or at least approximated) through the straightforward application of the Lasserre-Parrilo hierarchy~\cite{lasserre, parrilo}.
+However, the degree of the polynomials in such problems grows linearly with the number of steps $N$, thus making the corresponding SDP intractable for more than a few iterations.
+Our reformulation of the sequential optimization problem as in (\ref{dual}), on the other hand, allows us to circumvent this issue and optimize sequential models for much higher values of $N$.